 Debiasing deep uncertainties in climate change strategies

-EUNICE seeks to develop an innovative and integrated approach to quantify, translate, and communicate in an effective manner the deep uncertainties associated with climate mitigation and adaptation strategies, advancing the foundations of mathematical modeling for climate change policy.
+EUNICE develops new and integrated approaches to quantify the deep uncertainties associated with climate change hazards and low-carbon policies, advancing the foundations of computational modelling for effective climate solutions.

 The three step-change approach of EUNICE